Growing Local arm inferred by the breathing motion

 \subsection{Breathing motion in $N$-body simulation}

 The left and middle panels of Fig.~\ref{fig:face_on_MWa} show a comparable plot to Fig.~\ref{fig:face_on_Gaia} created from the $N$-body model at $t=4.216$ Gyr.
 The simulated galaxy has a bar, and the angle between its major axis and the $x$-axis is $25^{\circ}$, like the MW.
 However, the bar is small and does not appear in this plot.
-We have selected this snapshot because it exhibits the spiral arm geometrically similar to that around the Sun.
+Regarding the local stellar kinematics in the solar neighbourhood \citep{2020MNRAS.499.2416A, 2022MNRAS.514..460A} and the global dynamical structure \citep{2019MNRAS.482.1983F}, the snapshots in the later epoch ($t\gtrsim8$ Gyr) of the simulation better reproduce the observed properties such as the local and bulge velocity dispersions of the stars in the MW.
+However, in this epoch, the spiral arms are fainter due to the dynamical heating of the disc, and the strength of the spiral arms is underestimated.
+In this \textit{Letter}, we focus on the spiral-induced breathing motion, therefore, we have analysed the earlier snapshots which show prominent spiral structure.
+We have selected the snapshot at $t=4.216$ Gyr because it exhibits the spiral arm geometrically most similar to that around the Sun.
 The contour map in the right panel displays the normalised surface density $\Sigma(R,\phi)/\Sigma_0(R)$, where $\Sigma(R,\phi)$ and $\Sigma_0(R)$ are the surface density and the azimuthally averaged surface density profile, respectively.
 To estimate $\Sigma_0(R)$, we calculate the averaged surface densities for 40 annuli between $R=5$ kpc and 13 kpc and fit them with an exponential profile.
 The fitted scale radius of 2.4 kpc is comparable to that for the initial condition of the stellar disc.
 The same contour is overplotted on the left and middle panels.
 The middle panel shows the breathing velocity.
 The breathing mode is clearly correlated with the spiral arms.
 The compression mode and the expansion mode appear in the arm and inter-arm regions, respectively.
 In the outer galaxy, the arms are weak and the breathing velocity is almost zero.